Types of Japanese Personal Pronouns with Examples and Audio

 colour blocks make a word pronoun Grammar

-What are Japanese Personal Pronouns?
+Japanese Personal Pronouns

 To understand Japanese personal pronouns, it is necessary to first understand the differences between Japanese and English personal pronouns.
 In English, “I” is used when referring to oneself as the subject, and “You” is used to refer to the listener, and these are called personal pronouns.

 However, in Japanese, strictly speaking, it doesn’t use personal pronouns; instead, it employs nouns to represent oneself or others, and there are quite a few types of such nouns.
-For example, “I” can be translated as “私 (watashi),” “俺 (ore),” or “僕 (boku)” or others.
+For example, “I” can be translated as “watashi,” “ore,” or “boku” or others.
 A characteristic of Japanese so-called personal pronouns is that they reflect the relationship between the speaker and the listener, emotions, or even the speaker’s gender or age.
 In other words, in Japanese, it could be said that it is necessary to carefully choose personal pronouns depending on the context or situation.

 Furthermore, it is important to note that in Japanese, subjects and objects are often omitted.
 Of course, the same applies to nouns corresponding to personal pronouns.
-For instance, If you want to say “I love you” to Jack, it’s more natural to say “I love Jack,” which translates to “Jack ga suki” in Japanese, or you can simply say “love,” which is “suki” in Japanese.
+For instance, If you want to say “I love you” to Jack, it’s more natural to say “love Jack,” which translates to “Jack ga suki” in Japanese, or you can simply say “love,” which is “suki” in Japanese.

 Due to the reasons mentioned above, in Japanese, using personal pronouns sometimes leads to rather unnatural phrases.
 Keeping this explanation in mind, let’s now delve into learning the personal pronouns used in modern Japanese society.